Independent Clans

 What they actually do: The Followers run temples, shelters, and networks of dependency.
 They provide what people want — drugs, information, protection, exotic experiences — and collect what people can pay, eventually escalating to political leverage, blackmail material, and long-term servitude.
 They are extraordinarily patient.
 A Setite temple established in a city in 1940 may not call in its debts until 1990, when the mortal politician it has cultivated over decades finally reaches a position of real power.

 Egypt: The Followers maintain deep roots in Egypt and North Africa.
-Some of the oldest Setite structures in Cairo and Alexandria predate the Islamic conquest.
+Some of the oldest Setite structures in Cairo and Alexandria predate the Islamic conquest by fifteen centuries.
 The Ashirra’s relationship with Setites in these regions is old enough that a pragmatic modus vivendi has developed — the Followers stay out of Ashirra political affairs; the Ashirra looks away from certain temple operations.
+This is not friendship; it is the sediment of many centuries of neither side being able to fully destroy the other.

 Sunlight weakness: The Followers of Set have an intensified sunlight weakness — they take one additional health level of damage from sunlight and suffer penalties in any well-lit environment (not just sunlight).
 Even bright artificial light can impose dice penalties.
 This makes them creatures of extremely deep darkness.

 Mechanical notes: In-clan Disciplines: Obfuscate, Presence, Serpentis.
-Weakness: all Setites suffer +1 health level damage from sunlight; bright artificial light (not just sunlight) imposes a –1 die penalty to all rolls.
+Weakness: all Setites suffer +1 health level damage from sunlight and fire; bright artificial light (not just sunlight) imposes a –1 die penalty to all rolls.
 The darkness requirement is both practical and theological — they do not merely avoid light, they require darkness to function at full capacity.
+Operating in a brightly lit modern office building costs them real mechanical capacity.

 Common Threads